MaxGabriel/maxgabriel.github.com/_posts/2013-03-25-Categories.md

     self.similar.urls = [games valueForKeyPath:@"iconURL.asURL"];

 Perfect.
 Combining categories with KVC, we have a one-liner that completely eliminates loops and explicit `NSNull`/`nil` checking.
-This is a bit of a cheat, as what I'm using the URLs for already supported `NSNull`.
+This is a bit of a cheat, as what I was using the URLs for already supported `NSNull`.
 Still, I'd rather use this approach and add a `filterNSNull` category to `NSArray` than use the previous code.

 ###Readwrite properties in categories

 A notable drawback of categories is that they don't allow the programmer to add instance variables.
 However, by using the Objective-C runtime, you can simulate properties by writing the getter and setter logic using associated objects.
 This code, which adds a `tag` property to `PFObject`, was in answer to a question on Parse's help forums:

-    //
     @interface PFObject (Tag)
     @property (nonatomic) int tag;
     @end